Results 1 to 18 of 18

 I had two that I'd had for ten years that demonstrated those symptoms and I followed the usual procedures, in my hospital tank in the filter room.

-It was quite sad, they stayed next to each other near the surface in a corner of the tank for several days and died within a day of each other."The information's out there,
+It was quite sad, they stayed next to each other near the surface in a corner of the tank for several days and died within a day of each other.

 You only have to let it in."
 (Jesse Stone)